Top 12 Stress Engineer Skills to Put on Your Resume

 6. Stress Analysis

-Stress analysis is the process of determining the internal forces, stresses, and deformations within materials or structures under applied loads, to ensure they meet safety, reliability, and performance criteria.
+Stress analysis determines internal forces, stresses, and deformations under applied loads so components meet safety, durability, and performance targets.

 Why It's Important